Skip to content

 • Rapid eye movement (REM) sleep Your eyes move rapidly, your blood pressure and heart rate go up, and your brain becomes very active.
 REM is associated with dreaming and it happens about every 90 minutes during the night.

 • Non-rapid eye movement (non-REM) sleep – It has 3 stages: In stage 1, you transition from being awake to sleeping, and wake easily.
 During stage 2, your heart rate and body temperature drops.
 Stage 3 sleep is important for healing, repairing tissues damaged during the day, and growing new blood cells, skin, hair and fingernails.
-Non-REM sleep also helps aly down memories, and integrate information that helps with innovation and new ideas.
+Non-REM sleep also helps lay down memories, and integrate information that helps with innovation and new ideas.

 Adults usually spend about one-fifth of the night in REM sleep and the rest of the night in non-REM sleep.